mscroggs/symfem/docs/index.rst

 Finite elements
 ---------------
-Finite elements can be created in symfem using the :function:`symfem.create_element` function.
+Finite elements can be created in symfem using the :func:`symfem.create_element` function.
 For example, some elements are created in the following snippet:

 .. code-block:: python